prestonjarnagin/trigger/README.md

 # Trigger

 ## Introduction
-The application was design to help you track the possible triggers of you common affections.
-Users can add foods and affections logging them by day and hour using our simple UI, just by tapping in the days or arrows on the navbar the user can go to previous days and view foods consumed and past reactions, also our analytics sections will give the user useful information about possible triggers sorted by affections.
+The application was designed to help users track possible triggers of you common health conditions.
+Users can add foods and reactions, logging them by day and time using a simple user interface.
+By tapping on the days or arrows in the date navigator, the user can go to previous days and view foods consumed and past reactions.
+Also, the analytics page will give the user useful information about possible triggers sorted by frequency and likelihood of being connected to the condition.

 ## Initial Setup

-These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
+These instructions will get a copy of the project up and running on your local machine for development and testing purposes.

 From GitHub clone down repository using the following commands in terminal:

-* `git clone git@github.com:Diazblack/trigger.git`
+    git clone git@github.com:Diazblack/trigger.git
-* `cd trigger`
+    cd trigger

 ## How to Use